facelessuser/wcmatch/README.md

 > expression engine does not guarantee optimal performance.
 >
 > Because Wildcard Match builds its matching upon the Python regular expression engine, it can take advantage of the
-> engine's power, but it is also susceptible to its weaknesses.
+> engine's power, but it is also susceptible the engine's weaknesses.
 >
 > Learn more [here](https://github.com/facelessuser/wcmatch/blob/main/docs/src/markdown/index.md#security-considerations),
 > and be thoughtful about what you provide to this library in production systems.